Prime Minister in the Indian Constitution

 - The Prime Minister’s Office came into existence in 1947.

-- Till 1977 is was called Prime Minister’s Office is headed politically by the Prime Minister and administratively by the Principal Secretary.
+- Till 1977, it was called the Prime Minister’s Office, which was headed politically by the Prime Minister and administratively by the Principal Secretary.

 The Prime Minister’s Office Performs Several Functions